Reproduction-A

 • Pollination

-Vegetative propagation is a type of asexual reproduction where new plants grow from roots, stems, or leaves.
+Vegetative propagation is a form of asexual reproduction where new plants grow from plant parts like roots, stems, or leaves, without the involvement of seeds or flowers.

 Q5.
 Which part of a flower is the male reproductive organ?